Chexxo/Server/README.md

 ## Express Provider
 In order to deploy the express variant of the server these steps have to be followed:
-1. Install the latest version of `nodeJS` and `npm` on the system which should run the server.
+1. Install the latest version of `Node.js` and `npm` on the system which should run the server.
 2. Download the express folder from the latest server release.
 3. Unzip the folder and open a terminal within the unzipped folder.
-4. Run `npm i` this will install express which is the only dependency.
+4. Run `npm i`, this will install express.
 5. Run `node index.js` this will start the server on port 3000
-6. Test the server by opening a Browser and goint to `http://localhost:3000/getCertificate/www.google.com`
+6. Test the server by opening a Browser and going to `http://localhost:3000/getCertificate/www.google.com`
     - The output should be a json including the certificate from www.google.com
 7. Go to the settings page of your Chrome-Chexxo-Extension and fill in the setting `server` with the value `localhost:3000`.
-8. Your all set to go.
+8. You're all set to go.
 Start using Chexxo.

 ## AWS Provider
 In order to deploy the server on AWS-Lambda these steps have to be followed: